(2025) The Needles, Canyonlands, UT

 My current research (advised by Dr. Eric Lindsey) focuses on understanding interseismic deformation using geodetic observations (e.g., InSAR and GNSS) and models.
-I'm also working to expand my research on the initiation and characterizing of mass wasting (e.g. debris flow and landslides) primarily in the southwest of the US using models and remote and field observations.
+I'm also working to expand my research on the initiation and characterization of mass wasting (e.g., debris flows and landslides) primarily in the southwestern US, using models and remote and field observations.

 For my master's research (advised by Dr. Eileen Evans), I worked on understanding the crustal deformation caused by plate motion in the Pacific Northwest using computational modeling called block models.
 For my undergraduate research, I analyzed the coseismic deformation of the 2018 Papua New Guinea earthquake using the sub-pixel offset method (advised by Dr. Mong-Han Huang).

-My work led me to explore several geodetic and remote sensing techniques such as block modeling, Interferometric Synthetic Aperture Radar (InSAR), and Synthetic Aperture Radar pixel tracking (sub-pixel offset).
-I'm also interested in applying techniques such as lidar, optical imagery analysis, and SfM photogrammetry to study localized scaled geomorphological changes.
-There are several regions that I've worked in and are currently my focus including the Pacific Northwest (US), Southern California, Southeast Asia (e.g. Borneo, Myanmar), and Papua New Guinea.
+My work led me to explore several geodetic and remote sensing techniques, such as block modeling, Interferometric Synthetic Aperture Radar (InSAR), and Synthetic Aperture Radar pixel tracking (sub-pixel offset).
+I'm also interested in applying techniques such as lidar, optical imagery analysis, and SfM photogrammetry to study localized geomorphological changes.
+I've worked on several regions, including the Pacific Northwest (US), Southern California, Southeast Asia (e.g., Borneo, Myanmar), and Papua New Guinea.

 Additionally, I enjoy making 3D-printed topographic profiles and other geology-related models for educational purposes (introductory geology classes).
-Along with illustrations, these 3D models are useful in helping students visualize topographic maps, cross-section profiles, and structural geology.
+These 3D models, along with illustrations, help students visualize topographic maps, cross-section profiles, and structural geology.

 Feel free to contact me for more information or posters for the projects!